Scotland's Euro 2024 fixtures, dates and potential route through tournament in Germany

 Final: Sunday July 14 – Scotland vs France; kick-off 8pm (Olympiastadion, Berlin)

-If Scotland finish as Group C runners-up but all other results at Euro 2024 go with the world rankings, the Scots’ opponents in the knockout rounds would be…
+If Scotland finish as Group A runners-up but all other results at Euro 2024 go with the world rankings, the Scots’ opponents in the knockout rounds would be…

 Round of 16: Saturday June 29 – Scotland vs Italy (Olympiastadion, Berlin)